basicBot/source/README.md

 Grab - Adding to the bot playlist:
 Run the !grab command to tell the bot to grab the current song.
 The song will be added to the bot's current active playlist.

-Users with Bouncer+ permissions in the room can also use !showplaylists or !botpls to list the bot's available playlists and !switchplaylist or !botpl to switch the bot's current playlist.
+Users can also use !showplaylists or !botpls to list the bot's available playlists and !switchplaylist or !botpl to switch the bot's current playlist.

 ### Blacklists